 There is more learning to be done once we nail down the last lesson on the guide.
 And then we’ll go on to weather fronts and forecasting, reading typographical maps, learning about tectonic plates.
 And we’ll go on to learn about different countries and cultures through their Music and Art.

-Art and Projects
+3. Art and Project-Based Learning

 Art has been a big part of how we spend the day since our daughter was very young.
 I did tons of crafts, we had glass crayons for the sliding doors when she was a toddler, she had playdough and all that stuff but when she was in preschool we did even more crafts, as well her preschool teacher loved art and created so many opportunities for learning through art.